PalePrime/eita10/README.md

 The TeX Live 2021 distribution from https://tug.org/texlive/ works on all platforms and has an interactive package manager that can pull in CircuiTikZ.
 It is, however, a bulky install and may take hours to complete(!).

-ImageMagick is also available for all platforms from https://imagemagick.org/index.php
+ImageMagick is available for all platforms from https://imagemagick.org/index.php

 ## Supporting interactive, zoomable plots

 We will often plot diagrams in notebooks.
 There is built-in support in the Python packages we use to make such diagrams interactively zoomable.
 However, this functionality requires that you have Node.js installed.
 Download and install from https://nodejs.org/en/

-We also need to enable two extensions in the notebook server by the command:

-    jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-matplotlib

 ## Notebook server start